Sample-path large deviations for stochastic evolutions driven by the square of a Gaussian process: Slow dynamics quadratically driven by a fast Gaussian process

-We assume that $C(\tau, x)$ decays sufficiently fast (e. g. exponentially) with $\tau$, perhaps uniformly with respect to $x$.
-Then, in the limit of $\epsilon\rightarrow 0$, the slow random process $X(t)$ stays near the solution to the deterministic equation \bea \left\{
+We assume that $C(\tau, x)$ decays at least exponentially with $\tau$, perhaps uniformly with respect to $x$.
+Then, in the limit of $\epsilon\rightarrow 0$, the slow random process $X$ stays near the solution to the deterministic equation \bea \left\{